An idea in progress · Request for input

 Three tiers.
 One conversation to find the right fit.

-Pricing is being shaped through conversations with planters and networks.
-Reach out and we'll talk through what works for your context.
+Not part of a participating network?
+Plants can join directly.
+Pricing is being shaped through conversations with planters — reach out and we'll talk through what works for your context.

 Seed